How do smoking and vaping affect life insurance?

 Should I tell my insurance provider I have switched to e-cigarettes?

-Yes, it’s worth letting them know, especially if you’re using a vape liquid that doesn’t contain nicotine.
+Yes, it’s worth letting them know you’ve switched to e-cigarettes, especially if you’re using a vape liquid that doesn’t contain nicotine.

 Whether it will make a difference to the eventual cost of your premiums depends on the insurance provider.
 Some class all types of vaping as smoking, while others may have different rules regarding nicotine-free e-cigs.